 Trainers are not always known for their tact or diplomacy.
 'Tell it like it is' is the order of the day.
 All trainers have their own little idiosyncratic phrases, but you may well recognise them as variations of the following…

-Four-star event rider Coral Keen provides one H&H forum user with some helpful advice on how to build up the hind end of a horse
+Four-star event rider Coral Keen provides one H&H forum user with some helpful advice on how to teach a horse to extend without running

-Four-star event rider and multi junior and young rider European eventing medallist Georgie Spence provides one H&H forum user with some helpful advice on how to make the optimum time across country
+Four-star event rider Georgie Spence provides one H&H forum user with some helpful advice on how to see a stride while jumping

 Welcome to your third e-Training lesson.
 Here Keith Robertson shares his top tips for mastering your free walk, and we focus on prelim 12.

 Are you desperate for your children to learn to ride, but your partner's not so sure?
 Here are six reasons that should convince him or her in a flash